Courtesy of Alaska Airlines

 Southwest Airlines is unique in that members of its Rapid Rewards frequent-flier program can earn what’s known as the Southwest Companion Pass®.
 This is potentially one of the most valuable perks offered by any airline; it’s basically a two-for-one voucher that passholders can use on both paid and award travel.

 You can earn the Companion Pass® either by racking up 125,000 qualifying Rapid Rewards points or taking 100 qualifying one-way flights on the airline within a calendar year.
-But here’s the thing: Rapid Rewards points you earn with the airline’s cobranded credit cards, including those accumulated from a sign-up bonus, count toward Companion Pass® qualification.
+But here’s the thing: Rapid Rewards points you earn with the airline’s cobranded credit cards, including those accumulated from a welcome offer, count toward Companion Pass® qualification.
 It’s valid for the calendar year in which you earn it and the following calendar year.

-Although high sign-up bonuses and lavish perks like lounge access might turn more heads, companion travel is one of the most valuable benefits any airline credit card can include.
+Although high welcome offers and lavish perks like lounge access might turn more heads, companion travel is one of the most valuable benefits any airline credit card can include.
 Many rewards cards offer companion certificates either as part of their introductory offers, for remaining a cardholder and paying the annual fee, or for using your card a lot.
 If you have or open an airline card that includes a companion ticket, though, make sure it’s one you can actually use based on your typical travel activity, and one that will guarantee you at least a few hundred dollars of value per year in order to be worthwhile.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.